angrocki/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**: Similarities -The majority of both data sets fall within the range of around 299900 and 300000 as shown with the dotted lines.
-Both data sets also have outliers and collect multiple data samples in one day.
-Differences - The real data seems to have more variation and outliers at the begining of the of June where the outliers in the simulated data seems to be even throughout the different dates.
+Both data sets also have points outside Michelson’s range of the speed of light indicated by the dashed black lines and collect multiple data samples in one day.
+Differences - The real data seems to have more variation at the begining of June where the simulated data seems to have an even amount of variation throughout the different dates.
 In addition, the real data seems to have more variation in total than the simulated graph.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?